reethika000/statefulfirewall/README.md

 ## Stateless Filter

+Only new TCP packets pass through this filter before being inserted into the connection table.
+Packets failing this condition are rejected without creating a state entry.

 The stateless filter is implemented as

 ```text
 (hash % 100) >= 10
 ```

-Only new TCP SYN packets pass through this filter before being inserted into the connection table.
-Packets failing this condition are rejected without creating a state entry.

 ---